-The Maryland Department of Labor, Licensing and Regulation placed the professions of nurse practitioners and nurse educators on its list of the Top 15 Hot Jobs Now in the state for professionals with a graduate or professional degree.
-These advanced nursing professions were chosen on the basis of these factors for the state’s analysis of the period between 2012 and 2022:
+The Maryland Department of Labor, Licensing and Regulation placed both nurse practitioners and nurse administrators on its list of the Top 15 Hot Jobs Now in the state for professionals with a graduate or professional degree.
+These advanced nursing professions were chosen based on their high demand, high growth, and high wages for the period between 2016 and 2026.

-Advanced practice registered nurses (APRNs) are a key component of the state’s nursing workforce, and the federal Health Resources and Services Administration reported that non-physician clinicians are an increasingly large proportion of Maryland’s primary care provider workforce.
+Advanced practice registered nurses (APRNs) like nurse practitioners and nurse anesthetists are a key component of the state’s nursing workforce, and the federal Health Resources and Services Administration reported that non-physician clinicians are an increasingly large proportion of Maryland’s primary care provider workforce.

-A Doctor of Nursing Practice (DNP) is rapidly becoming the default degree for APRNs, and a number of Maryland’s nurses are seeking this degree according to the American Association of Colleges of Nursing (AACN).
-The AACN reported that 512 of Maryland’s nurses were enrolled in DNP programs in 2015 and that more than four times as many nursing students sought DNPs rather than PhDs that year.
+A Doctor of Nursing Practice (DNP) is rapidly becoming the default degree for APRNs, and a number of Maryland’s nurses are seeking this degree, according to the American Association of Colleges of Nursing (AACN).

-Earning a DNP provides an assurance of high salaries as demonstrated by a national survey of nurse practitioners by the Advance Healthcare Network.
-This survey identified a 13% increase in the salaries of nurse practitioners who possessed a DNP compared to those whose highest degree was an MSN.
+Earning a DNP provides an assurance of high salaries.
+According to a 2018 survey by the Advance Healthcare Network, nurse practitioners who held a DNP earned, on average, 7% more than their peers whose highest degree was an MSN.

 Statewide Salary Data for DNP-Educated APNs and More in Maryland

-Salaries for DNP Nurses in Maryland’s Major Regions
+Salaries for DNP Nurses in Maryland’s Major Cities

 Nurse Administrators and Executives:

-An Overview of Salaries for Maryland’s DNP-Educated Nurses as Published by the US Department of Labor
+An Overview of Hourly Wages for Maryland’s DNP-Educated Nurses

 This page includes salaries that fall within the 75th and 90th percentiles for each nursing role to account for the fact that DNP-educated nurses are recognized as earning more than master’s-prepared nurses in the same roles.